 Congratulations to all those that made the list!
 Your research contributions are admired and should be respected.
 And a special thanks to everyone that voted or shared feedback.
 Also, for anyone that would be interested in learning more about this list, Johnathan Kuskos will be presenting the list at AppSec Europe on June 1st.
 Come check it out!

 You can also attend the Top Ten Web Hacks of 2015 webinar.

 Agree with the list?
 Disagree?
 Share your comments below.

 With 2015 coming to a close, the time has come for us to pay homage to top tier security researchers from the past year and properly acknowledge all of the hard work that has been given back to the Infosec community.
 We do this through a nifty yearly process known as The Top 10 Web Hacking Techniques list.
 Every year the security community produces a stunning number of new Web hacking techniques that are published in various white papers, blog posts, magazine articles, mailing list emails, conference presentations, etc. Within the thousands of pages are the latest ways to attack websites, Web browsers, Web proxies, and their mobile platform equivalents.
 Beyond individual vulnerabilities with CVE numbers or system compromises, we are solely focused on new and creative methods of Web-based attack.
 Now in its tenth year, the Top 10 Web Hacking Techniques list encourages information sharing, provides a centralized knowledge base, and recognizes researchers who contribute excellent research.
-Previous Top 10’s and the number of new attack techniques discovered in each year are as follows:

 The vulnerabilities and hacks that make this list are chosen by the collective insight of the infosec community.
 We rely 100% on nominations, either your own or another researcher, for an entry to make this list!